Ferrisbane/shortdb/README.md

 ## Examples

-This repo contains an example that can help you get started with a shortcode
+This repo contains example code that can help you get started with a shortcode and how to use the shortcodes in your project

 [Example Shortcode (FontAwesome)](ExampleShortcode.md)